ipfs/ipfs-docs/docs/concepts/ipld.md

 This example will create a simple link from a node to a Git commit.
 The example will use the CLI, but this can be done in many other ways (for example, using [JavaScript](https://github.com/ipfs/js-ipfs-http-client)).

-1. Pick a git CID.
+1. Pick a Git CID.
 This example will use [explorer.ipld.io](https://explore.ipld.io/#/explore/z8mWaJHXieAVxxLagBpdaNWFEBKVWmMiE).
 The goal is to create a node that links to this CID:

 ```
 z8mWaJHXieAVxxLagBpdaNWFEBKVWmMiE